 The Healthy Places Index, created by the Public Health Alliance of Southern California, evaluates a range of social conditions that contribute to health outcomes and provides a score on a scale from 0 to 99, where higher scores indicate more positive health outcomes.
 The countywide average score was 13, and very few areas of the county scored in the top quartile.
 High-scoring areas in the county were the north side of Clovis, a small part of Fresno City, the neighborhood of Clovis near Gettysburg Elementary School, and a few census tracts along the San Joaquin River.
-The tract in West Fresno with the lower-income opportunity site scoring in the 24th percentile.
+The tracts in West Fresno with the lower-income opportunity site scored in the 24th (38.03), 33rd (38.04), and 7th (38.07) percentiles.
 Low rates of preschool enrollment, lack of park access, limited tree canopy and low employment density were negative factors in this area, as were levels of PM 2.5 particles and drinking water contaminants.
 Low numbers of adults with health insurance also played a role in the area's low score.
 These patterns are similar to the overall patterns in the area's CalEnviroScreen (CES) 4.0 percentile.
 CES considers some similar social and environmental factors to the Healthy Places Index.
-West Fresno had a score in the 70th percentile, and therefore is not considered a disadvantaged community under SB 535.
+Tracts 38.03 and 38.04 in west Fresno had scores in the 70th and 66th percentiles, respectively and therefore are not considered disadvantaged communities under SB 535.
+Tract 38.07 scored in the 91st percentile and therefore is considered a disadvantaged community under SB 535, although a number of key factors that contribute to this percentile score are difficult to identify (exposure to hazardous materials and distance from freeway and rail (over 4,000 feet for entire tract); especially given that the adjacent tract ranks much better.